shashanksh05-git/PRODIGY_ML_02/README.md

 ## ⚙️ Approach

-1. Data Loading and Cleaning
+1. Load dataset
-2. Feature Selection
+2. Select relevant features
-3. Feature Scaling using StandardScaler
+3. Apply feature scaling (StandardScaler)
-4. Finding optimal clusters using Elbow Method
+4. Use Elbow Method to determine optimal clusters
-5. Applying K-Means Clustering
+5. Apply K-Means Clustering
-6. Visualizing customer segments
+6. Visualize the clusters

 ---

 ## 📉 Elbow Method

-Used to determine the optimal number of clusters (K).
+The Elbow Method is used to find the optimal number of clusters.
-The graph shows a clear bend at **K = 5**, which is selected for the model.
+Based on the graph, **K = 5** is selected.

 ---